B.A., Psychology/M.A., Psychological Studies

-The Departments of Psychology (College of Arts and Sciences) and Professional Psychology and Family Therapy (College of Education and Human Services) offer a dual degree program leading to a Bachelor of Arts in Psychology (B.A.) and Master of Arts in Education (M.A.).
+The Departments of Psychology (College of Arts and Sciences) and Professional Psychology and Family Therapy (College of Education and Human Services) offer a dual degree program leading to a Bachelor of Arts in Psychology (B.A.) and Master of Arts in Psychological Studies (M.A.).

 The faculty in our internationally recognized research and teaching programs are committed to guiding students to success.
 Seton Hall is a Catholic University where great thinkers do more than think.
 They teach.